 Trafikverket participated in several initiatives for longer trains e.g. a MARATHON project and a national project together with the forest industry named ELVIS.
-Trafikverket is also participating and leading SP Freight in Capacity4Rail and are also coordinating the FR8RAIL and FR8HUB project within Shift2Rail.
+Trafikverket is also participating in the FR8RAIL II project and coordinating the FR8HUB project within Shift2Rail.